joshuarudd/joshuarudd.com/sidebar-case-study/draft.md

-### Further Discovery
+### What do we need to learn next?

 Now that we had decided to tackle this opportunity, we had an endless stream of questions.

 Using the feedback we already had in our own UserVoice account I was able to identify customers with related unmet needs, and used that list to set up customer calls and on-site interviews.

-One of the primary questions we had was, **What tools are sales and support teams already using to communicate with customers?**
+One of the initial questions we had was, **What tools are sales and support teams already using to communicate with customers?**

 We learned that Zendesk and Salesforce were at the most common tools, but there were so many others (including UserVoice Tickets, Intercom, Gmail, and bespoke solutions) that we felt like creating an integration with a single product might limit the number of customers we could deliver a solution for.